masc-ucsc/docs/docs/pyrope/10-internals.md

 assert fun2() == 203
 ```

-### Lambda calls
+### Lambda arguments

-Lambda calls happen whenever an identifer is followed by a tuple.
-Since the
+Lambda calls happen whenever an identifer is followed by a list of expressions.
-tuple bundary can be dropped, this can lead to unexpected cases like:
+If the first expression in the list has parenthesis, it can lead to unexpected
+behavior:

 ```
 assert 0 == (0)  // OK, same as assert( 0 == (0) )
 assert (0) == 0  // compile error: (assert(0)) == 0 is an expression
+assert(0 == 0)   // OK
 ```

 It is also easy to forget that parenthesis can be ommited in simple expressions,